 Developing mobile apps with OutSystems is easy.
 If you have an Excel file containing your data, you can import it into a database and quickly create a mobile app that enables you to consult and manage your data on the go.

 To create a mobile app with data that's imported from an Excel file, you need to:

 - Create a database model, and import the data from the Excel file into the database;

 - Create a screen that lists the data from the database;

 - Create a screen that enables you to create new records, and update existing ones;

 - Implement functionality to delete records from the database;

 - Test the application on your mobile device.

 Let's do this!
 In this example we'll use a sample Excel file with to-do task information, and we'll create a simple task management mobile app.

 Create a Mobile App

 Let's create a new task management mobile app.
 An application contains one or more modules, different parts of the application can be encapsulated in a module.
 A module is where you design the data model, implement the logic, and design the UI of your application.

-In the Development Environment, using the Phone template, create a new mobile app called ToDo, and then create a new module for the application.
+In Service Studio, using the Phone template, create a new mobile app called ToDo, and then create a new module for the application.

 Create a Database Table from an Excel File